aurelia/aurelia/docs/user-docs/getting-started/components.md

 {% hint style="info" %}
 **Aurelia Architecture**

-Did you notice how the default Aurelia startup code involves importing and registering `BasicConfiguration`?
-The `BasicConfiguration` export is a type of `registry,` just like the one we described above.
+Did you notice how the default Aurelia startup code involves importing and registering `JitHtmlBrowserConfiguration`?
+The `JitHtmlBrowserConfiguration` export is a type of `registry,` just like the one we described above.
 Since all of Aurelia's internals are pluggable and extensible, we provide this convenience registry to setup the standard options you would want in a typical application.
 {% endhint %}

 ### Working without Conventions